ziyaosg/RLassignment1/README.md

 As we can see from the evaluation, the performance of the model gets better with more training samples.
 In general, I would recommend BIRL if we want the robot to simply learn what is demonstrated by the human expert, and under the situations where $P(\text{Demonstration} | \text{reward})$ is easy to calculate.

+#### Conclusion

+The result is just what I expected for TAMER and BIRL.